-- (e) Addenda for: - (1) Amendments shall be [distributed] published within a reasonable time to allow prospective offerors to consider them in preparing their offers; however, if the time and date set for receipt of bids will not permit adequate time for preparation, the time shall be increased to the extent possible in the addendum or, if necessary, [by facsimile or telephone] electronically and confirmed in the addendum;
+(e) Addenda for:

+(1) Amendments shall be [distributed] published within a reasonable time to allow prospective offerors to consider them in preparing their offers; however, if the time and date set for receipt of bids will not permit adequate time for preparation, the time shall be increased to the extent possible in the addendum or, if necessary, [by facsimile or telephone] electronically and confirmed in the addendum;

-- §3-122-16.07 Pre-opening modification or withdrawal of offer Amend for clarity, consistency, and style to reflect that an offeror's modification may be submitted electronically. - §3-122-16.07 Pre-opening modification or withdrawal of offer. (a) [Bids or proposals] Offers submitted pursuant to subchapters 5, 6, and 6.5 may be modified or withdrawn prior to the established due date by submitting the following [documents]: - (1) [Modification] For modification of [bids or proposals] the offer: - (A) A written notice accompanying the [actual]
+§3-122-16.07 - Pre-opening modification or withdrawal of offer - Amend for clarity, consistency, and style to reflect that an offeror's modification may be submitted electronically.

+§3-122-16.07 Pre-opening modification or withdrawal of offer. (a) [Bids or proposals] Offers submitted pursuant to subchapters 5, 6, and 6.5 may be modified or withdrawn prior to the established due date by submitting the following [documents]:

+(1) [Modification] For modification of [bids or proposals] the offer:

-offeror's modification received in the office designated in the solicitation, stating that a modification to the [bid or proposal] offer is submitted; or - (B) [A facsimile or] An electronic notice accompanying the [actual] offeror's modification submitted [either by facsimile machine, electronic mail, or an electronic procurement system] electronically pursuant to section 3-122-9 to the office designated in the solicitation; provided if other than through an electronic system, offeror submits the actual written notice and modification within two working days of receipt of the facsimile or the electronic transmittal.
+- (A) A written notice accompanying the [actual] offeror's modification received in the office designated in the solicitation, stating that a modification to the [bid or proposal] offer is submitted; or - (B) [A facsimile or] An electronic notice accompanying the [actual] offeror's modification submitted [either by facsimile machine, electronic mail, or an electronic procurement system] electronically pursuant to section 3-122-9 to the office designated in the solicitation; provided if other than through an electronic system, offeror submits the actual written notice and modification within two working days of receipt of the facsimile or the electronic transmittal.

-After provided the explanation, the Board had no objection to the amendments to §3-122-16.07.
+After provided the explanation, the Board concurred with the amendments to §3-122-16.07.

-§3-122-16.08 - Late offer, late withdrawal, and late modification - Amend for clarity.
+o §3-122-16.08 - Late offer, late withdrawal, and late modification - Amend for clarity.

 Explanation: The amendment requires written documentation for the reason late offer, withdrawal or modification is accepted by the head of the purchasing agency.
-The amendment to (b), is for clarity, consistency, and style, as well to replace "procurement activity" with "purchasing agency" as defined in 103D-104, HRS of an offer after the established due date, additionally defined in section 3-122-16.06(a), offer, withdrawal and modification submitted by hand delivery, mail, or electronically after the established due date, shall not be accepted, except when received before contract award and would have been timely but for the action or inaction of the purchasing agency's personnel, and supported by a written determination by the head of the purchasing agency [within the procurement activity].
+The amendment to (b), is for clarity, consistency, and style, as well to replace "procurement activity" with "purchasing agency" as defined in 103D-104, HRS.